 *Exceptions may be made at the discretion of Deakin Business School.

-This is a competitive program and placements are limited and subject to student availability.
-Deakin and Council reserve the right to discount businesses from the program for additional reasons.
+Placements are limited, with Deakin and Councils reserving the right to discount businesses from the program for additional reasons.